Stormhand81/DragonflightUI-Reforged/README.md

 ## 🛠️ Installation

-Download the latest release of Dragonflight UI: Reforged Extract the ZIP file
+1. Download the **latest release** of **Dragonflight UI: Reforged**
+2. Extract the ZIP file
-Ensure the folder name is exactly:
+3. Ensure the folder name is exactly:

 DragonflightUI-Reforged
-Place the DragonflightUI-Reforged folder into your WoW directory:
+4. Place the `DragonflightUI-Reforged` folder into your WoW directory:

 Interface\AddOns\

-(Optional) Copy the contents of 1.EXTRAS into:
+5. *(Optional)* Copy the contents of `1.EXTRAS` into:
 Interface\

-Restart World of Warcraft
+6. Restart World of Warcraft

+---

 ### ⚠️ Important Note

-If you downloaded the addon using Code → Download ZIP, GitHub will append a suffix to the folder name.
+If you downloaded the addon using **Code → Download ZIP**, GitHub will append a suffix to the folder name.
-Make sure to rename the extracted folder to:
+Make sure to **rename the extracted folder** to:

 DragonflightUI-Reforged

-For best results, always download from the Releases page.
+For best results, always download from the **Releases** page.

 ## 📜 Final Words